mcpa-stlouis/hack-the-arch/README.md

 Requirements
 ------------
 * Ruby version 2.2.2p95
-* Activation e-mails depend on SendGrid configuration
+* Activation and password reset e-mails depend on SendGrid configuration
+* To store challenge pictures in the production environment, you'll need to modify 'config/initializers/carrier\_wave.rb' to work with your cloud storage solution
 * See Gemfile for further requirements

 Getting Started